-Catrobat is a visual programming language and set of creativity tools for smartphones, tablets, and mobile browsers.
+Catrobat is a visual programming language and set of creativity tools.

-Through Catrobat, we promote computational thinking skills as well as the free and open source software philosophy in a fun and engaging way among children and teenagers on a worldwide scale.
+Through Catrobat, we promote computational thinking skills as well as the free/libre and open source software philosophy in a fun and engaging way on a worldwide scale.

 Catrobat and the software developed by the Catrobat team are inspired by the Scratch programming system developed by the Lifelong Kindergarten Group at the MIT Media Lab.
-Catrobat itself is an independent free and open source software (FOSS) project.
+Catrobat itself is an independent free/libre open source software (FOSS/FLOSS) non-profit project.

 We are striving to develop our software in an uncompromising Test-Driven way (even for the hardware parts) along with other agile methods such as Ping-Pong-Pair-Programming, Collective Code Ownership, Continuous Integration, Robert C. Martin's Clean Code method, plus several others such as Simple Design, altogether aiming at ensuring a clear, believably correct, and 100% up-to-date documentation as well as high quality code.
-We recently started to use Specification by Example (also called Behaviour Driven Development) to ensure that the natively implemented interpreters execute Catrobat programs in exactly the same way on all supported platforms.
+We use Specification by Example (also called Behaviour Driven Development) to some extent to ensure that the natively implemented interpreters execute Catrobat programs in exactly the same way on all supported platforms.